 Skip to content

 Can you teach others to become good writers?
 I used to think not, but my involvement with the Royal Literary Fund (RLF) has radically changed my view.
-I nonetheless look on what I do as mentoring rather than teaching: helping people to find their own way of writing well.

 Founded in 1790 to help writers in need (among them Joseph Conrad, James Joyce and Dylan Thomas), the RLF has since developed an educational arm that supports writers by enabling them to share their expertise and ‘engage widely in society’.
 What it also does brilliantly is to foster a community of writers who help and support each other.